Fermionic symmetry fractionalization in (2+1)D: Examples

 As expected, this fractionalization pattern assigns $q/n$ of the electron charge to each quasiparticle.
 We remind the reader that $Q_a$ is the charge under $G_b$, and that the ``true" $\U$ charge is the charge under $G_f$, i.e. $2Q_a$.
 The $n$ distinct possible values for $Q_{[1]}$ are consistent with our classification result, which yields $\H^2(\U,\A/\{1,\psi\})=\H^2(\U,\Z_n) = \Z_n$.
 In particular, there is a canonical reference state where

-for each integer $k$, i.e. $\eta_x = 1$ for $x \in \tilde{\A}$ but still obeys the fermionic constraint $\eta_\psi = \omega_2$.
+for each integer $k$, i.e. $\eta_a = 1$ for $a \in \tilde{\A}$ but still obeys the fermionic constraint $\eta_\psi = \omega_2$.
 In this reference state, $[k]$ carries an electron charge for $k$ odd and and an integer charge under $G_b$ (even integer charge under $G_f$, which can be screened by a boson) for $k$ even.
-Consider the representative

-where $v$ is any anyon in $\A/\{1,\psi\} = \Z_n$.
-It is easy to check that different $v$ are representatives of different cohomology classes in $\H^2(\U,\Z_n)$.
-Then there is corresponding fractionalization data
+Following the definitions in Eqs.~\ref{eqn:relativeEtaU1},~\ref{eqn:tghForU1}, each anyon $x \in \widetilde{A}=\Z_n$ defines a distinct fractionalization pattern relative to the reference.
+The corresponding fractionalization data is

 for each $k$.
-If $v=[2\ell]$, then
+If $x=[2\ell]$, then

-For the case $n=3$, one can easily check that the case $n=0$ corresponds to $[1]$ carrying integer $\U^f$ charge, i.e. the charge of an electron.
-The case $n=1$ corresponds to $2Q_{[1]} = 1/3$ so that $e$ is the the Laughlin quasihole, while $n=2$ corresponds to $2Q_{[1]}=-1/3 \mod 2$ so that $[1]$ is the Laughlin quasielectron.
+For the case $n=3$, one can easily check that the choice $\ell=0$ corresponds to $[1]$ carrying integer $\U^f$ charge, i.e. the charge of an electron.
+The choice $\ell=1$ corresponds to $2Q_{[1]} = 1/3 \mod 1$ so that $[1]$ is the the Laughlin quasihole, while $\ell=2$ corresponds to $2Q_{[1]}=-1/3 \mod 1$ so that $[1]$ is the Laughlin quasielectron.
 The physical difference between these cases is whether the Laughlin quasihole carries topological twist $\theta=\pi/3$ and the quasielectron carries topological twist $\theta=4\pi/3$, or vice-versa.